History of Nova Scotia: Provincial relations with Acadians and Mi'kmaqs in the late 20th century

 École Rose-des-Vents in 2009.
 The school is operated by Conseil scolaire acadien provincial, a French-language school board established in 1996.

 The Acadian Federation of Nova Scotia (Fédération acadienne de la Nouvelle-Écosse) was created in 1968 with a mission to "promote the growth and global development of the Acadian and Francophone community of Nova Scotia."
 The Fédération acadienne is the official voice of the Acadian and Francophone population of Nova Scotia.
 The Fédération acadienne presently has 29 regional, provincial and institutional members.
 In 1996, the Federation was instrumental in establishing the Acadian School Board (Conseil scolaire acadien provincial) in the province.

 In 1997, the Mi'kmaq-Nova Scotia-Canada Tripartite Forum was established.
 The Nova Scotia government and the Mi’kmaq community have made the Miꞌkmaw Kinaꞌmatnewey, which is a very successful First Nation Education Program in Canada.
 In 1982, the first Mi’kmaq operated school opened in Nova Scotia.
 By 1997, all education for Mi’kmaq on reserves were given the responsibility for their own education.
 There are now 11 band run schools in Nova Scotia.
 Now Nova Scotia has the highest rate of retention of aboriginal students in schools in the country.
 More than half the teachers are Mi’kmaq.
-From 2011 to 2012 there was a 25 percent increase of Mi’kmaq students going to university.
+From 2011 to 2012 there was a 25 per cent increase of Mi’kmaq students going to university.
 Atlantic Canada has the highest rate of aboriginal students attending university in the country.